ACHMartin/seastar_project/README.md

 To run the code in the project you need to install the required Python packages in an environment.
 To do this we will use **Anaconda**, which can be downloaded freely [here](https://www.anaconda.com/download/).

-Open the Anaconda prompt (in Mac and Linux, open a terminal window) and use the `cd` command (change directory) to go the folder where you have downloaded the **project_seastar** repository.
+Open the Anaconda prompt (in Mac and Linux, open a terminal window) and use the `cd` command (change directory) to go the folder where you have downloaded the **seastar_project** repository.

 Create a new environment named `seatar` with all the required packages and activate this environment by entering the following commands: